-Your test result along with identifying information will also be provided to you’re local or state health department, which will pass same on to the CDC for data purposes after your personal identifying information must have been removed.
+Your test result along with identifying information will also be provided to you’re local or state health department, which will pass the same on to the CDC for data purposes after your personal identifying information has been removed.

 The confidential testing that STDCheck offers seem to be different from the usual.
 Your test result will not be put in your medical records or reported to your health insurer.